 5. She & Andrew Have Two Children

-Jill and Andrew McCabe have two teenaged children.
+Jill and Andrew McCabe have two teenaged children, a son and a daughter.

 Jill McCabe told Lenny Letter that during the election, she woke up at 4:20 every morning in order to take care of her kids.